Darthsae/Darthsae/CODE_STYLE.md

 ## Conventions

 ### Getters/Setters
-Getters and Setters should be used only if additional logic is required.
+Getters and Setters should be used only if additional logic is required; this includes auto-generated getters and setters.

 ### Indentation
 Use spaces with a width of 4 for indentation of code files, while data files, such as JSON, should use spaces with a width of 2.